nbeversl/lms-boulez-theme/readme.md

 # Contents

 This repository is a fork of the "Default" theme for Logitech Media Server, provided as provided as a convenience for installing the Boulez frontend.
-It is identical to the contents of [Default] (https://github.com/Logitech/slimserver/tree/public/8.0/HTML/Default), except:
+It is identical to the contents of [Default](https://github.com/Logitech/slimserver/tree/public/8.0/HTML/Default), except:

 - index.html is modified to provide a container to bootstrap the React app
 - Default theme HTML is removed from the frontend